mdn522/wf-halloween-event-2018-reward-alert/README.md

-# Warface Halloween Event 2018 Reward Finder
+# Warface Halloween Event 2018 Reward Alert
 Get a alert about reward you get from Halloween Event 2018.
 This is a Google Chrome Extension. also works on Opera